 Regarding Recent Executive Orders on Immigration

 The Child Center of NY is proud to serve one of the most ethnically diverse communities in the nation.
-We offer programs in 22 languages—to clients who come from all over the world, and by staff that often hail from the very same countries as those they serve.
-That is why we have taken so personally President Trump’s recent executive orders to implement major changes to immigration policy.
-Although billed as simple enforcement provisions, the changes are wide-sweeping, and I understand that many of you—our clients, staff, and people throughout the community—are concerned for yourselves, your families, and people you may have known for years.
+We offer programs in nearly two dozen languages—to clients who come from all over the world, and by staff that often hail from the very same countries as those they serve.
+That is why we have taken so personally President Trump’s changes to immigration policy.
+Although many of the changes are billed as simple enforcement provisions, they are wide-sweeping, and I understand that many of you—our clients, staff, and people throughout the community—are concerned for yourselves, your families, and people you may have known for years.

 We have created this page to help you navigate through this uncertain time.
 Here you can find updates on the situation, news about what we are doing to help, and links to useful resources that range from finding free legal assistance to explanations of your rights.